College Planning Calendar

 -

+You should have already filed your FAFSA.
 Make sure all the schools on your current list have your FAFSA.
 You can add and delete schools from your list as your college list evolves.

 -